Seesaw-7/stuff/README.md

 A sliding window with a continuously shrinking size, effectively two pointers but both moving in the same direction

+### 3 Longest Substring without Repeating characters

+- For a sliding window with a flexible size, better write in left and right pointers

+  one effective way is that we can iterate the right pointer over the whole array, updating the left pointer inside each loop according to different conditions

+- To avoid O(window_size) list elt lookup, we can simply use a dict to store the position of each elt in the list

 ## Graphs

 ### 45 Jump Game II